 Repeated lateness, absence, or unacceptable behavior may result in a student being assigned to an ensemble-only role or dismissed from the cast without refund.

 Communications and Assignments

 We do not email assignments.
-You are responsible for checking the Callboard weekly for assignments, cast lists, downloads, performance schedules, and MTC Players information.
+You are responsible for checking www.TheaterCallboard.com weekly for assignments, cast lists, downloads, performance schedules, and MTC Players information.

-Please bookmark and check the Callboard every week or you will miss important information that will affect your child’s participation.
+Please bookmark www.TheaterCallboard.com and check it after every rehearsal or you will miss important information that will affect your child’s participation.

 Children should participate in theater only if they are enthusiastic about performing in either main roles, supporting roles, or ensemble-based roles of male or female gender.
 The experience of performing in a variety of roles is an essential part of developing as an actor.

 Students will receive audition materials in week 1.
 Auditions will be held in week 2.
 Casting will be posted on the Callboard before week 3.
 Read our Casting Expectations for guidelines on how to discuss casting outcomes with your child.

 While every student will receive a named role with spoken lines and singing, casting is determined based on the director’s assessment of each student’s singing and acting skills, commitment to practicing, memorization, attendance, and classroom behavior.

 There will be no refunds or reconsideration of roles due to dissatisfaction with casting, line count, or gender of roles.